Leads: capture, qualify, and convert opportunities

 Converting a won lead into a project

-Once a lead reaches the Won stage, a Convert to project action appears on its detail page.
+Once a lead reaches a column flagged as won, a Convert to project action appears on its detail page.
 Converting spins up a new active project named after the lead, carrying over the linked contact as the project's primary contact and the deal value and expected close date as starting figures.

-Conversion marks the lead Won, links it to the new project, and records the conversion in its timeline.
+Conversion links the lead to the new project and records the conversion in its timeline.
 A lead can only be converted once; after that the action shows as Converted.
 When the project is created you are taken straight to it.